Kookiejarz/Transcribly/DEPLOYMENT.md

 # Deployment Guide

-This document walks through deploying the TranscribeAI frontend to Cloudflare Pages and the FastAPI backend to a VPS using Docker.
+This document walks through deploying the Transcribly frontend to Cloudflare Pages and the FastAPI backend to a VPS using Docker.

 ## 1. Backend (FastAPI) on VPS